great-expectations/great_expectations/docs/docusaurus/docs/terms/datasource.md

 ## Standard API

 Datasources support connecting to a variety of different data backends.
-No matter which source data system you employ, the Data Source's API will remain the same.
+No matter which Data Source you use, the Data Source's API remains the same.

 ## No unexpected modifications